edulazaro/laravel-auth0-countries-demo/README.md

 		--json > .auth0.app.json
 	```

-4. Create an Auth0 API:
+4. Create an Auth0 API (add something to the identifier if it already exists):
 	```bash
 	./auth0 apis create \
 		--name "Countries App API" \